Contact Us

 7. Get a free 14-day trial or access to a demo environment to play around with the software.

-8. Be ready to sign a contract just for requirements.
-After about a 1-3 hour discovery call, you will need to begin requirements to get a detailed estimate specific to your business needs.
-All the estimates prior to this are going to be fairly generalized.
+8. Be prepared to sign a contract that only covers the requirements.
+Following a 1-3 hour discovery call, you will need to provide the necessary requirements to receive a detailed estimate tailored to your business needs.
+All the estimates prior to this will be fairly generalized.

 9. You don't have to sign with NetSuite until after the detailed estimate is complete, but you will want to have the process started to allow for a faster implementation.